wekesa-george/authentication-system/README.md

 ## Usage

 ### Front-End
-The front-end application can be accessed at `http://localhost:3000` (default port).
+The front-end application can be accessed at `http://localhost:5190` (default port).

 ### Back-End
-The back-end API can be accessed at `http://localhost:4000` (default port).
+The auth back-end API can be accessed at `http://localhost:3000` (default port).

 ### Sample API Endpoints
 - `POST /api/auth/login` - Authenticate a user.